dreambo8563/The-Jungle-Boy/README.md

 - scale sprite to fit the game
 - zIndex and sortableChildren to sort order

+#### TODO

+- climb the tree
+- we need a boss
+- add powerful skill
+- loading progress and start screen

 #### How to Play

 - How to get the game